AlexKnyshov/alibaseq/README.md

 *What is the best way to assess different parameters I've used to determine which ones work the best in terms of low false positive rates and maximum recovery?*

 It is hard to come up with an accurate way to assess the false positive rate for an empirical study, where the true homolog sequence is unknown.
 But typically false positives manifest themselves in downstream analyses.
 If false positives are a problem (for example, when using a protein bait on a divergent organism), using the RBH check is highly recommended.
 For divergent from bait organisms or very low coverage genomes a strict RBH check as well as using tblastx for the reciprocal searches are recommended.
+Additionally, it is recommended to experiment with the scoring options (`-m` and `--rescale-metric`, `--amalgamate-hits`, and `--metric-merge-corr`).
 The recovery may be assessed by the number of hits recovered, as well as by looking at coverage breadth of loci at the alignment stage.
 If recovery is not sufficient, while false-positives are not a problem, lowering the search sequence similarity thresholds as well as using a relaxed RBH check may help.
 If recovery is patchy from exon to exon, `--hit-ovlp` might need to be increased.
 If it is hard to get a good balance between the recovery and the false positive rates, assuming the sample was sequenced well, the bait sequence set may need to be adjusted (use more similar baits, avoid loci with known paralogs)

 *I work on a non-model organism and I have a very low coverage genome but I want to include it in a phylogenetic analysis with some well relatively well sequenced trancriptomes from the same kind of organism without any annotations.
 What is the best way to test out the program to see if it works for me?*